ietf/id-guidelines/README.md

 The text of this section must have a meaningful exploration of security issues raised by the proposal, which should include both risks and a description of solutions or workarounds.
-It is rare that technical work can legitimately make a claim like “This protocol introduces no security considerations,” so it needs to be fairly obvious for that to be believable, or the document will be returned for further development.
+It is rare that technical work can legitimately make a claim like "This protocol introduces no security considerations," so it needs to be fairly obvious for that to be believable, or the document will be returned for further development.
 Procedural documents, however, more commonly can claim no added security risk.